theNBS/ng2-adsk-forge-viewer/README.md

 1. The viewer is constructed and loads scripts/resources from Autodesk's servers
 2. The onViewerScriptsLoaded event emits to indicate all viewer resources have been loaded
-3. viewerOptions can now be set, which triggers the creation of the ViewingApplication (i.e. the Autodesk.Viewing.Initializer is called)
+3. viewerOptions input can now be set, which triggers the creation of the ViewingApplication (i.e. Autodesk.Viewing.Initializer is called)
     - A helper method `getDefaultViewerOptions` can be used to get the most basic viewer options
 4. The `onViewingApplicationInitialized` event is emitted and you can now load a document.
 The event arguments contain a reference to the viewer which can be used to set the documentId to load.
 E.g.:
   ```typescript